webclinic017/final-project-1/preposal.md

 ## What idea(s) do you have for your final project?

 TODO
-I want to build a algorithms trading bot
+I want to build trading bot

 ## If you plan to collaborate with one or two classmates, what are their names?